mattdoiron/idfplus/README.rst

 Changelog
 =========

+v0.0.3, January 18, 2015

+* Fixed bug that prevented the preferences window from opening.
+* Fixed Issue #25 that prevented idf files from being opened if the version object name was capitalized.
+* Added a dialog to warn users of invalid idf object names.
+* Fixed line endings for comments.
+They should now also be operating-system specific.
+* Version bump for a few internal dependencies.
+* Misc code cleanup.

 v0.0.2, January 13, 2015

 * Comments widget is now editable, allowing users to edit object-level comments within the editor.